KevinWang94/KevinWang94.github.io/_posts/2016-06-09-SovietSatellites4.md

 we ended up at what was apparently their corporate office instead of a food-serving location.
 We were told that real establishments had sadly not yet arrived.
-So instead, we went to this somewhat swanky place for dinner, and managed to run out of local currency, which was quite embarassing.
-The meal was even quite affordable by American standards: around $10 each.
+So instead, we went to this somewhat swanky place for dinner, and embarassingly managed to run out of local currency The meal was even quite affordable by American standards: around $10 each.
 But given that all our other meals had been less than half that, it somehow seemed crazy expensive.
 After a brief panic, Zakir found some extra Kazakh money, and we were able to pay him back by going to exchange our